-In Figure 25 a sequence diagram depicts the procedure of the semantic interoperability mechanisms between the application orchestrator layer and the field layer.
-As stated in subsection 2.2, the aim is the connection between two Things (Sensor and Actuator), by an IoT application which sends a request in the backend.
-This motivating scenario can be applicable in SEMIoTICS UCs, using any other sensor (e.g. for pressure, humidity, light) that aims to interact with an actuator.
+In Figure 19, a sequence diagram depicts the procedure of the semantic interoperability mechanisms between the application orchestrator layer and the field layer.
+As stated in Section 2.2, the aim is the connection between two Things (Sensor and Actuator), by an IoT application which sends request in the backend.
+This motivated